 One of my favorite restaurants specializes in a special type of Korean BBQ: grilled marinated ribs.
-With a special Korean marinade, these ribs are smoky, spicy and sweet; however, since they are prepared on the grill, they lack the tenderness that Western-style ribs have.
+These ribs are smoky, spicy and sweet; however, they aren’t as tender as Western-style ribs because they are prepared on the grill.
 To merge the best of two worlds, I decided to make my own spicy Korean pork ribs prepared in the instant pot for the quickest and best results.
 The outcome was exactly what I predicted, incredibly delicious and fall off the bone goodness.

 **Helpful tips and common mistakes

-The best part of preparing these spicy Korean pork ribs is that the majority of the time is spent waiting.
-Start by preparing the marinade for the ribs.
-Gochujang is a Korean chili paste that can be a little sweet, savory and spicy all at the same time.
-Gochugaru is Korean chili flakes similar to red chili flakes.
+Ribs take a long time to prepare.
+To remedy, that, we’re going to use the instant pot to cut that time from 6 hours to 2.
+First, prepare the marinade for the ribs.
+Gochujang is a Korean chili paste that can be a little sweet, savory and spicy all at the same time and gochugaru is Korean chili flakes similar to red chili flakes.
 To keep the recipe true to its form, do not substitute these ingredients for other chili pastes or chili flakes.

 Puree all of the ingredients in a blender until smooth and pour over the ribs.
-Let it sit overnight, turning occasionally to allow both sides of the meat to be covered in the marinade.The following day, set up your instant pot or pressure cooker.
+Marinate the ribs overnight and turn them occasionally to allow both sides of the meat to be covered in the marinade.The following day, set up your instant pot or pressure cooker.
 Pour the apple cider vinegar, liquid smoke, and water into the pot.
-The liquid smoke is optional but highly recommended to give it that smoky flavor that ribs so desire.
+Alternatively, you can choose to omit the liquid smoke, but it’s what gives it that smoky flavor that ribs so desire.

-Place the steam rack inside and a heat-safe bowl in the center.
+Next, place the steam rack inside and a heat-safe bowl in the center.
 Put the ribs in the bowl, standing them upright with the meatier side facing out.
 I had to cut my rack of ribs in half to help them fit.
-Close the lid and pressure cook for 1 hour, releasing the steam after 15 minutes of resting time.Now that the ribs are tender, we want to finish them in the oven to give it that final glaze.
-Brush the reserved excess marinade and continue to cook in the oven for 20 minutes or until the ribs are slightly charred and caramelized.Take those bad boys out of the oven and get ready to be amazed.
-These spicy Korean pork ribs come together in less than 2 hours yet taste like they have been smoking for hours.
-The meat falls off the bone so easily and the flavor impact from the marinade is just incredible.
+Close the lid and pressure cook for 1 hour, releasing the steam after 15 minutes of resting time.Now that the ribs are tender, we want to finish them in the oven.
+Use the reserved excess marinade to brush on the ribs and give it that beautiful glaze.
+Finally, cook them in the oven for 20 minutes or until slightly charred and caramelized.Take those bad boys out of the oven and get ready to be amazed.
+These spicy Korean pork ribs come together in less than 2 hours but they taste like they have been smoking for hours.
+Not to mention, the meat falls off the bone so easily and the flavor is just incredible!
 This may just be my new favorite Korean pork ribs.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.